 Our capacity for collective action in the face of a pandemic has been hollowed out by nearly half a century of governmental self-sabotage, of skepticism of scientific consensus, and of insistence that individuals should be made responsible for their own healthcare.
 To be clear, the institutions we might seek to rebuild, such as trade unions and public health care, are no more—or less—“natural” than deregulation and privatization.
 Nor should we expect science and medicine to furnish an infallible template for action.
 As the career of Bill Hamilton and sociobiology itself illustrates, a doctorate and a lab coat do not bestow unmediated access to truth, or to moral integrity.
 Rather, science and medicine are tools which can be wielded in the interests of justice and emancipation as well as those of power and entrenched hierarchies.
 What is not tenable is to sit the struggle out—to attempt to justify inaction by appealing to a misguided sense of the “natural.”
 Whether we like it or not, we are always engaged in the process of making our own history.

-Erik Baker is a doctoral candidate in the Department of the History of Science at Harvard University and a contributing editor at The Drift.
+Erik Baker is a Lecturer on the History of Science at Harvard University and an associate editor at The Drift.